Arkansas Reads Leopold

 Arkansas Reads Leopold has been made possible by a grant from the Aldo Leopold Foundation.

 Tuesday, March 3 -- 7:00 PM Showing of Green Fire, Central Arkansas Library System Ron Robinson Theater, 100 River Market Avenue, Little Rock.
 This first full-length biographical documentary of Aldo Leopold's life and work also emphasizes the importance of the land ethic for our own time.
 Leopold first began to formulate his land ethic after he killed a female wolf in the Apache National Forest in 1909.
 He wrote of this experience and more in his essay "Thinking Like a Mountain."
-The documentary explores how his philosophy has inspried current conservation work across the United States.
+The documentary explores how his philosophy has inspired current conservation work across the United States.
+Register for this free event here: https://events.cals.org/event/15877928

-Saturday, March 7 -- 10 AM - 4 PM Community Reading and Birding Walks, Little Rock Audubon Center, 4500 Springer Blvd, Little Rock.
-Audubon Delta, the Arkansas Audubon Society, Central Arkansas Master Naturalists, Audubon Society of Central Arkansas, and Sierra Club are cosponsoring this event, featuring members of the Central Arkansas community reading excerpts from Aldo Leopold's A Sand County Almanac and other nature-inspired works by authors such as Robin Wall Kimmerer and Drew Lanham.
-Feel free to come and go during the day.
-Guided birding walks on the trails will take place at 11, 1, and 3--bring binoculars if you have them.
-The Center has pairs that can be used.
-A limited number of copies of A Sand County Almanac will be available.
+Saturday, March 7 -- 8 AM to 10 AM--Birding Field Trip; 10 AM to Noon--Community Reading; Noon to 1 PM--Nature Walks, Little Rock Audubon Center, 4500 Springer Blvd, Little Rock.
+Audubon Delta, the Arkansas Audubon Society, Central Arkansas Master Naturalists, Audubon Society of Central Arkansas, Sierra Club, and Wild Birds Unlimited are cosponsoring this event, featuring members of the Central Arkansas community reading excerpts from Aldo Leopold's A Sand County Almanac and other nature-inspired works by authors such as Robin Wall Kimmerer.
+A guided birding trip will also be offered before the reading, and nature walks will follow it.
+Bring binoculars if you have them.
+If not, the Center has pairs that can be used;.
+There will be door prizes and children's activities.
+A limited number of free copies of A Sand County Almanac will be available.
+See the Facebook Event here: https://www.facebook.com/events/1180864953827290

-Sunday, March 8 -- 10 AM - 2 PM Community Reading and Birding Walks, Little Rock Audubon Center, 4500 Springer Blvd, Little Rock.
-Audubon Delta, the Arkansas Audubon Society, Central Arkansas Master Naturalists, Audubon Society of Central Arkansas, and Sierra Club are cosponsoring this event, featuring members of the Central Arkansas community reading excerpts from Aldo Leopold's A Sand County Almanac and other nature-inspired works by authors such as Robin Wall Kimmerer and Drew Lanham.
-Feel free to come and go during the day.
-Guided birding walks on the trails will take place at 11 and 1--bring binoculars if you have them.
-The Center has pairs that can be used.
-A limited number of copies of A Sand County Almanac will be available.
+Sunday, March 8 -- 10 AM to Noon--Birding Field Trip; Noon to 2 PM--Community Reading; 2 PM to 3 PM--Nature Walks, Little Rock Audubon Center, 4500 Springer Blvd, Little Rock.
+Audubon Delta, the Arkansas Audubon Society, Central Arkansas Master Naturalists, Audubon Society of Central Arkansas, Sierra Club, and Wild Birds Unlimited are cosponsoring this event, featuring members of the Central Arkansas community reading excerpts from Aldo Leopold's A Sand County Almanac and other nature-inspired works by authors such as Robin Wall Kimmerer.
+A guided birding trip will also be offered before the reading, and nature walks will follow it.
+Bring binoculars if you have them.
+If not, the Center has pairs that can be used.
+There will be children's activities.
+A limited number of free copies of A Sand County Almanac will be available.
+See the Facebook Event here: https://www.facebook.com/events/1180864953827290